 The TNI-AU appreciates its Flanker-family fighters, but 10 of them aren’t enough to cover its huge territory.
 Other platforms in the TNI-AU inventory can help, but they don’t fully solve the problem.
 Some of its F-16s are back in service, and have been participating in Ausindo exercises with Australia, but they’re very old designs.
 Keeping the older F-5s running is even more difficult and expensive.
 The sub-sonic Hawk 209 jets that form the backbone of its fleet are capable light fighters in basic policing roles, but the TNI-AU wanted more.

 Indonesia might have moved to solve that problem by adding more Russian Flankers, and it may yet do so.
-The force appears to want a less expensive option that is capable, and bulks up its numbers.
+The air force also wanted a less expensive option to bulks up its numbers.

 Contracts & Key Events

 Sept 7/14: Open Source IMINT offers pictures of changes to the air base in Pekanbaru, near the strategic Strait of Malacca.
 They add: